May 14, 2015

 The Controversy scenario in some ways admits a similar analysis.
 Treating the eventual size of the movement as known and fixed, we can estimate how good accelerating movement growth is in terms of direct work.
 But an important difference is that we may be able to affect the eventual size of the movement.
 In Saturation and Acceptance, movement growth can be very important, and it is generally worthwhile to speed it up as much as possible by whatever means are most effective.
 In Controversy, long-term stability is achieved when everyone knows about the movement but people have different opinions about it.
 It may be possible to change this eventual distribution of opinions, and this could have a large effect.

-For example suppose we have a movement of 10,000 people growing at 10 people per day, and projected to reach a size of one million people.
+For example, suppose we have a movement of 10,000 people growing at 10 people per day, and projected to reach a size of one million people.
 Suppose there is an opportunity which would bring in 300 new people – accelerating growth by a month – but by being controversial, reduce the pool of people interested by 1%.
 At the current movement size, putting off 1% is just 100 people, so attracting an additional 300 seems like a great deal.
 But if the change persists and affects the stable level, this would be reduced by 10,000.
 Projecting twenty years past the plateau of movement size, the intervention will destroy more than twice as much direct work as it creates in this model.

-Since we hypothesise that a major driver of improving inclination towards the movement is having lots of people with high inclination and few people who are opposed, in Controversy it may be more important to focus on improving inclination towards the movement as a first priority, and raising awareness only as a second priority.
+Since we hypothesize that a major driver of improving inclination towards the movement is having lots of people with high inclination and few people who are opposed, in Controversy it may be more important to focus on improving inclination towards the movement as a first priority, and raising awareness only as a second priority.
 Advocacy is probably a preferable intervention to Publicity.

-In Figure 10 we suppose we have a metric for inclination towards the movement such that the population is normally distributed.
-The horizontal bands show standard deviations (z-scores), and the dots and numbers show how many people lie in each band, from a population of around a billion people.
+In Figure 10 we suppose we have a metric for inclination towards the movement such that the population is normally distributed.6 The horizontal bands show standard deviations (z-scores), and the dots and numbers show how many people lie in each band, from a population of around a billion people.

 Changing the threshold required for eventual participation in the movement can have a large effect size.
 For example, suppose in one scenario the movement only catches on in those who are 3.8 standard deviations towards favourable or higher, whereas in another the movement catches on in those who are 3.7 standard deviations towards favourable or higher.
 Shifting from the first to the second scenario seems like a small change in required attitude, which might be achievable by shaping the right positive view of the movement.
 But its effect is to add 35,000 people to the eventual size of the movement, on a base of 72,000 – almost a 50% increase!
 So if how positive people will eventually be towards the movement can be adjusted, that could be crucial (see Figure 11).

 Interventions which change the likelihoods of different long-term scenarios may also be crucial.
 Changing scenarios is most plausible between Collapse and the other scenarios.
 This could have a very large total effect.
-Avoiding movement collapse may be difficult to do with positive interventions, but it becomes extra important to avoid events which could catalyse the creation of opponents of the movement and drive movement collapse.
+Avoiding movement collapse may be difficult to do with positive interventions, but it becomes extra important to avoid events which could catalyze the creation of opponents of the movement and drive movement collapse.

 In the above, we’ve imagined that changing the framing around the movement can affect the size it grows to, but that the underlying message and the direct work associated are essentially the same.
 It’s also possible that by choosing a slightly different movement to promote, for example by excising less popular ideas, we could change the growth.